ThePieBaker90/On-The-Rim/Psycasts/Creation Paths/Abominator/2nd Level/Summon Abomination.md

 	- Channeled, up to 1 day
 - **Effects**:
 	- *You summon an [[Abomination]], a golem made of [[Abomination Matter]] which can fight, follow basic commands, and take a lot of damage.*
-	- You create an [[Abomination]] at a target which will follow single word commands you direct at it.
+	- You create an [[Abomination]] at a target point which will follow single word commands you direct at it.
 The [[Abomination]] has 65 (10d8+20) health and deals 1d10 + 3 Bludgeoning damage with melee attacks.
 	- The kinetic component of this psycast does not need to be satisfied during the cast and active phases to channel it.
 - **Upcasting**:
 	- You may upcast this psycast.
 For every 15 psyfocus spent above the normal cost for this psycast, the [[Abomination]] is created with an additional 13 (2d8+2) health.